Anwar et al. 2021 - lead and mercury in canned tuna from Aceh waters

 Implications

-Certification: Useful for canned fish Hg context, but total mercury should not be substituted for methylmercury.
+Certification: Useful for canned fish total-mercury context in Indonesian waters, but total mercury should not be substituted for methylmercury in any threshold-setting work.

-Courses: Illustrates why processing studies may still contain finished-product metal values.
+Courses: Illustrates why processing studies that vary thermal treatments still produce finished-product metal values that route to product-category synthesis.

 App: Can support canned tuna mercury context with Indonesia/Aceh geography preserved.